 sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

-Cockpit is a free and open-source web based server management software.
-It has a pretty web console which allows system administrators to easily perform tasks such as storage administration, network configuration and many more.
+Cockpit is a free and open-source web-based server management software.
+It has a pretty web console that allows system administrators to easily perform tasks such as storage administration, network configuration, and many more.
 On the other hand, Cockpit gets along very well with after-server applications such as Ansible.
 This means that the integration with the server is practically complete.
 In addition, the application is quite well supported by its creators and is available for the largest Linux distributions.

 Install Cockpit on CentOS

 Step 1.
 The first command will update the package lists to ensure you get the latest version and dependencies.

 sudo dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm sudo dnf update

 We initiate the Cockpit installation with the following command:

 Next, enable and start the cockpit.socket service to connect to the system through the web console and verify the service and running the cockpit process using the following commands: